prolesoft/marxist.space/README.md

 Check out <http://localhost:9090>

-See [scripts/deployment/README.md](this doc) for details on deploying.
+See [this doc](./scripts/deployment/README.md) for details on deploying.

 ## Credits and Tech